digitalinteraction/make-place-platform/README.md

 DB_PASS                 | **yes**   | The password of the above user DB_NAME                 | **yes**   | The database to store site data in, the user **must** have access to it and be able to edit the schema
-DB_TYPE                 | no        | The type of database to connect to, default is `MySQLDatabase` SITE_ENV                | no        | The mode of the site, `live`, `testing`, `dev`; defaults to `live` LOCALE                  | no        | The local of the site, used for date formatting & translations, defaults to `en_GB` LOG_FILE                | no        | Where to store the log file, relative to this `mysite/_config.php`
+DB_TYPE                 | no        | The type of database to connect to, default is `MySQLDatabase` DB_PATH                 | no        | The directory a file-based database will be store, e.g. `/app/testdb/` SITE_ENV                | no        | The mode of the site, `live`, `testing`, `dev`; defaults to `live` LOCALE                  | no        | The local of the site, used for date formatting & translations, defaults to `en_GB` LOG_FILE                | no        | Where to store the log file, relative to this `mysite/_config.php`